shawntabrizi/Azure-Service-Health-Partner-Monitor/README.md

     1. Keys > Description > “app_key”
     2. Keys > Duration > (choose an expiry time)
     3. Copy the value for your application key

+# Set Up Python Environment
+You need to install the following Python Libraries in order to get your applicatio to run:
+1.	pip install adal
+2.	pip install azure-batch
+3.  pip install azure-mgmt-scheduler
+4.	pip install msrestazure
+5.	pip install tinydb

 # Set Up the Python Flask Sample
 After you have completed your app registration, you should have 2 pieces: